The Truth About the Morning After Pill: Here’s What You Need to Know

 The morning after pill works by delaying ovulation.

 Most morning after pills contain a high dose of a hormone called levonorgestrel, which stops the release of an egg or prevents fertilization or implantation of an egg that has been released.
-There are also pills available that use a drug called ulipristal acetate to block your body’s hormones to prevent pregnancy, which do require a prescription.
+There are also pills available that use a drug called ulipristal acetate to block your body’s hormones to prevent pregnancy, requiring a prescription.

 Possible Side Effects

 Some women experience no side effects after using emergency contraception.
 Those who do typically only have them for a few days.
-The most common side effects of the morning after pill include:
+The most common side effects of the morning after pill include the following:

 • Nausea or vomiting (if you vomit within two hours of taking the pill, consult your healthcare provider about whether you may need another dose)